daffidwilde/markdown-cv/index.md

 __PhD Applied Statistics, Operational Research and Data Analytics__&emsp;
 *School of Mathematics, Cardiff University*

-My PhD was partially funded by a Welsh NHS Health Board, and my thesis focuses on the thorough, ethical utilisation of machine learning techniques in healthcare settings.
-The key results of my research include new perspectives on algorithm evaluation and fair clustering, as well as actionable insights into a healthcare population using routinely gathered, administrative data.
-In addition to these contributions, my thesis is accompanied by a collection of well-developed research software packages.
-I also took every opportunity to disseminate my research through talks, live coding workshops, and poster events.
+- [My thesis](https://github.com/daffidwilde/thesis) focuses on the thorough and ethical utilisation of machine learning in healthcare settings
+- Key results include new perspectives on algorithm evaluation through data synthesis, and fair clustering
+- My research provided actionable insights for my co-funders into a critical healthcare population in their care using only administrative data
+- Accompanied by a suite of sustainably developed research software packages

 `2014-2017`
 __BSc Mathematics (First Class Honours)__&emsp;
 *School of Mathematics, Cardiff University*

-I maintained a breadth of interests throughout my degree, with modules spanning operational research, computing, and pure mathematics.
-During my studies, I received perfect scores for two projects.
-In one I simulated and analysed a hospital emergency department, and the other comprised a comparison of two game-theoretic strategies in an iterated Prisoner's Dilemma.
+- Maintained a breadth of interests, including operational research, computing, and pure mathematics
+- Received perfect scores for two projects: a simulation and analysis of a hospital emergency department, and an empirical comparison of two strategies in an iterated Prisoner's Dilemma

 ## Awards